Most nonprofits don’t struggle because they ignore cybersecurity.

 - Accountability: Could leadership explain their approach if asked?

-Affordable cybersecurity for nonprofits works best when they support those outcomes—not when they compete with them.
+Affordable cybersecurity for nonprofits works best when paired with a thoughtful managed IT service approach—supporting those outcomes, not competing with them.